cdcapano/pykerr/README.md

 tau_{l-mn} = tau_{lmn}
 A_{l-mn} = A*_{lmn}
 ```
 with dimensionless spin a/M being positive or negative.
-Negative spin means the perturbation is counterrotating with respect to the black hole, while positive spin means the perturbation is corotating.
+Negative spin means the perturbation is counter-rotating with respect to the black hole, while positive spin means the perturbation is co-rotating.

 ## Custom tabulation

-If you would like pykerr to use your own tabulated values, clone the code from soucre, then add or replace the hdf files stored in `pykerr/data`.
+If you would like `pykerr` to use your own tabulated values, clone the code from soucre, then add or replace the hdf files stored in `pykerr/data`.
 The files should be named `l{l}.hdf`, where `{l}` is the l index.
 The hdf files need to have a top-level `spin` dataset with spins stored as 10^4 times the spin value.
 Each mode should be provided as a separate group, named `{l}{m}{n}`.
 In that group, there should be complex datasets called `omega` and `alm` that provides the dimensionless complex angular frequencies and angular separation constants, respectively.
 See the `convert_to_hdf.py` in the `scripts` directory, which is used to convert the text files from the GRIT website into the correct format, as an example.
-Once your files are implace, install pykerr using `python setup.py install` or `pip install .`.
+Once your files are implace, install pykerr using `pip install .`.
 That will copy your files to the install directory to be used by your code at runtime.

 If you add values for spins beyond 0.9997 and would like pykerr to support them, change `pykerr.qnm.MAX_SPIN` appropriately.
 This can also be done at run time.
 It is recommended that at least three data points be provided beyond your spin limit to avoid boundary effects from the cubic spline.